the west of orkney windfarm

 Over its lifetime the West Orkney Windfarm project is targeting 60% UK content, with 40% coming from Scotland and ambitions for more.
 This will be unlocked by:

-• Committing £140 million during the initial phase of development to develop the supply chain and ensure high levels of content from Scottish and UK companies.
+• Committing to a £105 million investment initiative that will be enhanced to £140 million by third parties to support the offshore wind supply chain locally and ensure high levels of content from Scottish and UK companies.

 • Supporting significant employment opportunities and playing a critical role in helping both Scotland and the UK meet their net zero targets.